11 – I Wouldn’t Want To Be Like You

-We open our Top 10 Alan Parsons Project songs list with the great track, “I Wouldn’t Want To Be With You.”
+We open our Top 10 Alan Parsons Project songs list with the great track, “I Wouldn’t Want To Be Like You.”
 The song was released on the Alan Parsons Project album I Robot.
 It was the band’s second album.
 It was released in 1977.
 The lead vocal on the track was performed by Lenny Zakatek.
 The song was released as the album’s only single.
 The song reached the U.S. Billboard Hot 100.
-“I Wouldn’t Want To Be With You.” peaked at number 36.
+“I Wouldn’t Want To Be Like You.” peaked at number 36.
 This has always been one of our favorite Alan Parsons song and stands as a great way to open up our list.

 # 10 – Breakdown

 Editors Note: (I Robot is one of the best Alan Parsons Project albums ever released.
 It was on my turntable constantly.
 When we were putting together this Alan Parsons Project songs list we had to decide which songs from the album we would include on this list.
 Songs like “Breakdown,” and “Some Other Time,” are fan favorites and of course amazing pieces of music .Our first publication of this list left them off because we were trying to cover various parts of their career.
 However one of our loyal readers made an impression on us with his point about those two great songs.
 So we have taken “Lucifer,” off the list and added “Some Other Time,” and “Breakdown,” to the article and increased the list to 11.
 Why not?

 (See note above)

 # 8 – Damned If I Do